 Every Deputy appointed to a high function is replaced in the Assembly by a substitute.
+The list of the high functions is determined by the law.

-If he ceases to exercise his functions before the end of the legislature, he can retake his seat in the Assembly.
+If he ceases to exercise his functions before the end of the [first] half of the legislature, he can retake his seat; beyond this date, he may only retake it in case of vacancy of the seat by the death or resignation of the substitute.